-Speaking of Judah, the flag of Jerusalem combines the blue and white colors from the Israeli flag, the Lion of Judah symbol, surrounded by olive branches.
+Speaking of Judah, the flag of Jerusalem combines the blue and white colors of the Israeli flag, the Lion of Judah symbol, surrounded by olive branches.

 Blue & white is also prevalent in Israeli politics.
 In fact, the largest political party in Israel at the time I wrote this article (November 2019) is called Kachol Lavan (כחול לבן), which, you guessed it, means “Blue & White”.